canonical/charmed-aether-sd-core/docs/how-to/integrate_sdcore_with_external_gnb.md

 # Integrate SD-Core with an Externally Managed Radio

-For simplicity in managing deployments, the gNB Name and TAC can be supplied via a charm integration.
+For simplicity in managing deployments, the gNB Name can be supplied via a charm integration.
 This is the purpose of the sdcore-gnb-integrator charm.

 ## Pre-requisites